Extending the Domain Model

 Create View

-With the addition of properties to our entity, to facilitate for an overall cleaner and more managable UI, we are going to be utilizing a wizard component for properly delinating the different sections of information required for the member registration.
+With the addition of properties to our entity, to facilitate for an overall cleaner and more manageable UI, we are going to be utilizing a wizard component for properly separating the different sections of information required for the member registration.

 You can find more information about implementation of the wizard component here